 Brazil championed a hybrid approach combining a prohibition treaty with "further developments," including "protocols on national declarations, national implementation, verification and phases of destruction, assistance and technical cooperation, and the non-discriminatory regime to be implemented after the dismantlement of all nuclear weapons."
 In part Brazil's proposal is similar to that found in the NPT.
 States parties to the NPT are subject to its basic obligations, but for the specifics of the Article III obligation to ensure that nuclear programs are for "peaceful" purposes only, they enter into individual safeguards agreements with the IAEA.
 Thus Brazil seems to suggest that nuclear-armed states which eventually became party to a prohibition treaty would be obligated to enter into an individual agreement governing the verified elimination of its arsenal.
-Brazil optimistically states that this approach would "provide a framework for the progressive inclusion of all States would someday be willing to join a treaty they had not negotiated even if they accepted its basic terms and objectives.
+Brazil optimistically states that this approach would "provide a framework for the progressive inclusion of all States initially resistant to join in".
+However, it is very much open to doubt whether nuclear-armed states would someday be willing to join a treaty they had not negotiated even if they accepted its basic terms and objectives.